Have you found your toddler biting other kids or even adults? Here are 7 important steps on how to stop your child from biting others.

 Be firm yet kind in reinforcing your rules and expectations.
 Show him more appropriate ways to handle the triggers that make him bite, like using words and teething toys.
 And finally, read children’s books about biting to further drill the idea that he has other options besides biting.

 With these tips, you too can move past the biting stage—and avoid yet another meeting with his teacher.

 - How to Teach Conflict Resolution for Children

 - Why You Should Always Intervene when Adults Overwhelm Your Child

 - 9 Playground Rules You and Your Kids Should Remember

-Don’t forget: Download your copy of How to Finally Stop Losing Your Temper below—at no cost to you:
+Don’t forget: Join my newsletter and grab your copy of How to Finally Stop Losing Your Temper below—at no cost to you: